yashbharadwaj156/TicToe_game/README.md

 5-Emptycorner: The player plays in a corner square.

 6-Empty side: The player plays in a center square on any of the four sides.

+# Open for viewer's valuable suggestion and advice to improve this game.Plz Feel Free to contact me!!!!